-With Lightroom Classic CC as an indispensable part of your photo workflow, you can easily fix common exposure and color issues with these quick adjustments.
+Making Lightroom an indispensable part of your workflow lets you concentrate on the action and on framing the scene in your camera.
+You can fix common exposure and color issues later in Lightroom on your computer or mobile device with these quick adjustments.

 Did your camera underexpose or overexpose a scene?
 A quick adjustment with the Exposure slider may be all you need.